CarlosBueno99/take-blip-challenge/README.md

 # take-blip-challenge
-The main purpose for this repo is to store the code used for the Take-Blip Challenge
+The main purpose for this repo is to store the code used for the Take-Blip Challenge.

 Here´s a TL;DR if you're not felling like reading the actual code to understand what is going on on this Repo:

-Basically there's two things going on
+Basically there's two things going on:

 - 1 - A chatbot made on Blip's chatbot platform
 - 2 - An API that is used by the bot to get the information it needs from github